andyguestysj/gamefun/_docs/topics/7-balance/balance-3.md

 Most random number generators are actually *pseudo-random number generators*.
 They do not generate a truly random number but instead use an algorithm to generate a number from a sequence.
 The random number generator in most programming languages will generate the same "random" numbers in the same order every time a program is run!
 The system uses a *seed* to determine where to start in the sequence and, unless given a new seed, will use the same seed every time the program start.

-Ironically this doesn't seem to be true under Repl.it but we can replicate it by deliberately using the same seed before generating a random number.
+Ironically this doesn't seem to be true under replit.com but we can replicate it by deliberately using the same seed before generating a random number.

 ```python
 random.seed(1)